sololzano/concrete_regression/README.md

-# concrete_regression
+# High Performance Concrete Compressive Strength Prediction
-High Performance Concrete Compressive Strength Prediction
+This is the repository of the Concrete Compressive Strength dataset.